Ole Miss squares off against Cal - WTOP News

 San Antonio; Saturday, 7:30 p.m.
 EST

-BOTTOM LINE: The Ole Miss Rebels square off against the California Golden Bears in San Antonio, Texas.
+BOTTOM LINE: The California Golden Bears and the Ole Miss Rebels square off at Frost Bank Center in San Antonio, Texas.

-The Rebels have a 9-0 record in non-conference play.
-Ole Miss is fourth in the SEC at limiting opponent scoring, allowing 66.7 points while holding opponents to 39.5% shooting.
+The Rebels have a 9-0 record against non-conference oppponents.
+Ole Miss is fourth in the SEC with 15.6 assists per game led by Jaylen Murray averaging 4.3.

-The Golden Bears have a 3-6 record in non-conference games.
-Cal is 2-0 in games decided by 10 or more points.
+The Golden Bears are 3-6 in non-conference play.
+Cal has a 2-0 record in games decided by at least 10 points.

-Ole Miss’ average of 6.8 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 7.6 per game Cal allows.
-Cal scores 9.6 more points per game (76.3) than Ole Miss gives up to opponents (66.7).
+Ole Miss is shooting 44.6% from the field this season, 0.4 percentage points higher than the 44.2% Cal allows to opponents.
+Cal averages 8.8 made 3-pointers per game this season, 2.6 more made shots on average than the 6.2 per game Ole Miss allows.

 TOP PERFORMERS: Matthew Murrell averages 2.1 made 3-pointers per game for the Rebels, scoring 15.6 points while shooting 38.8% from beyond the arc.
 Allen Flanigan is shooting 44.3% and averaging 18.0 points for Ole Miss.

-Jalen Cole is shooting 34.4% from beyond the arc with 3.7 made 3-pointers per game for the Golden Bears, while averaging 17 points.
-Jaylon Tyson is averaging 19.9 points, 8.1 rebounds and 3.6 assists for Cal.
+Jaylon Tyson is averaging 19.9 points, 8.1 rebounds and 3.6 assists for the Golden Bears.
+Fardaws Aimaq is averaging 17.3 points for Cal.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.